camptocamp/c2cgeoportal/doc/integrator/mobile.rst

 Configuring the map and the layers
 ----------------------------------

-By default the mobile application includes three OSM layers.
-The OSM layers are base layers.

 To change the map configuration and the layers for the mobile application edit the project's ``static/mobile/config.js`` and modify the config object passed to the ``OpenLayers.Map`` constructor.
 The execution of the ``config.js`` script should result in ``App.map`` being set to an ``OpenLayers.Map`` instance.

-One thing you will certainly need to change is the mobile build profile for OpenLayers.
-The file to edit is ``jsbuild/mobile.cfg``.
-For example you will replace ``OpenLayers/Layer/OSM.js`` by ``OpenLayers/Layer/WMTS.js`` if the base layers are all WMTS layers.
-You will also replace ``proj4js/lib/projCode/merc.js`` by ``EPSG21781.js`` if the map uses the Swiss projection.

 Theme
 ~~~~~